 Tokio Marine Headquarters Building

-Envisaged as a “forest” of wooden columns, the building will employ wood on an unprecedented scale both in terms of quantity and size for the benefit of the building’s embodied carbon.
+Envisaged as a “forest” of wooden columns, the building will employ wood on an unprecedented scale, in both quantity and size, to reduce embodied carbon.

 Project Details